jantleon/pellegrini/README.md

-Helping a friend who is a Betis fan and who wants to analyse discourses hosted on Youtube about different team's coaches.
+Helping a friend who is a Betis fan and wants to analyse discourses hosted on Youtube about different team's coaches.

 Used packages: ```tidyverse```, ```youtubecaption``` and ```ggwordcloud```